Nick-Tallguy/Nick-Tallguy.github.io/_posts/0500-10-25-tasking-manager_pl.md

 ![Tasking Manager Username_list][]

-## Getting started with the Tasking Manager
+## Rozpoczęcie pracy z Menedżerem zadań

 You may view projects as a visitor, but to actively participate you must be logged into the Tasking Manager - use your OpenStreetMap account username & password.
 Open your Internet browser and go to <http://tasks.hotosm.org>.
 You will see a page like this: